Our mission

 After finishing his degree Alistair returned to Launceston and worked for seven years as a lawyer, mainly in the areas of child protection, family law, and criminal law.
 In 2005, along with his wife Rachel and their young daughter, he moved to Sydney where he completed an M.Div at Sydney Missionary and Bible College.
 During their time in Sydney, their two sons were born.

 Alistair started as the Senior Minister at St John’s in 2011, 20 years after he first moved to Hobart as a student.
 He is passionate about proclaiming the good news of Jesus, especially to people who have never heard it before.
-He is a founding member of The Gospel Coalition Australia, a board member of Fostering Hope and the Presbyterian chaplain at the University of Tasmania.
+He is a founding member of The Gospel Coalition Australia, and he represents the interests of the Presbyterian Church of Australia as a Custodian member of the Australian College of Theology.

 He relaxes by playing soccer, reading novels, listening to music, watching movies, and unplugging in God's creation.
 He still drives his first car.